Ortwind/ortwind.github.io/index.md

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

-# More information about how the backend of this website is setup
+# See how the backend of this website is setup
 http://jmcglone.com/guides/github-pages/

 # Additional Resources